Canadian indigenous group says it has ordered workers off site of disputed gas pipeline

 Coastal, which is owned by private equity firm KKR & Co Inc KKR.N, Alberta Investment Management Corp and TC, says it is allowed to work on the pipeline, citing an injunction granted by the British Columbia Supreme Court in 2019 against blockades preventing access for workers.
 It says the protests are illegal.

+The C$6.6 billion pipeline will move natural gas from northeast British Columbia to the Pacific coast to feed the LNG Canada export terminal, which is under construction by Royal Dutch Shell RDSa.L and its partners.
+Some 28% of the 670-km (420-mile) route passes through Wet'suwet'en lands.

+In a statement on Sunday, one of the clans, the Gidimt'en, said it had demanded Coastal GasLink employees leave the area.
+The company said that it had made "multiple efforts" seeking dialogue but had not received any response.

-No one at the company, the Gidimt'en or the Royal Canadian Mounted Police were immediately available for comment on Monday.
+No one at the Gidimt'en or the Royal Canadian Mounted Police was immediately available to comment on Monday.

 The dispute poses a potential challenge for Prime Minister Justin Trudeau, who has made reconciliation with Canada's marginalized aboriginal population a priority.
 He also says Canada will rely on fossil fuels for decades to come, however.